-When is the HomePod out?
+When is the HomePod release date?

 Analysts suggest only 500,000 units will be available at launch, which could lead to supply shortages.
 Currently being produced by Inventec, Foxconn will take over the process next year - at which point the HomePod should be easier to get hold of.